bcgov/mds/services/permits/README.md

 ### Kibana

 Kibana can be accessed at http://localhost:5601/.

+If Kibana prompts you to enter an address for elasticsearch, put in http://elasticsearch:9200.
+No further setup should be necessary in order to use the app.

 In order to view documents in Kibana:

 1. Navigate to `Analytics -> Discover`